If you’ve decided to start Investing & Trading seriously, inevitably this question is coming to find you every time you invest or trade passionately.

 So now, who are you?
 How are you responding under market and personal pressure?
 What behaviours do you notice?
 Are your decisions involving money the same?

 What we are interested in is not the best bits of your mood control or your behaviour, but actually all the faults, all the outbursts, the snap choices, inaction, procrastination, how they manifest & what financial decisions you’re prone to under each phase of these circumstances.
-Do you force things through without thinking or do you withdraw & perhaps fail to make decisions at all?
+Do you force things through without thinking or do you withdraw & fail to make decisions at all?

 If you believe that without preparation or understanding about how you behave under financial pressure you can stumble through without turbulence, please think again.
 The good news is, if you know the emotions leading to behaviours XYZ are coming, you can prepare for them to reduce their influence until you’re skilled in managing yourself.

-As an independent Investor, you have to become a Researcher, Analyst, Psychologist, Risk manager & drilled practitioner of your tools to a professional competence rarely found in the toolbox of most people.
+As an independent Investor, you must become a Researcher, Analyst, Psychologist, Risk manager & drilled practitioner of your tools to a professional competence rarely found in the toolbox of most people.
 Is it any wonder, that the unsuspecting poorly prepared Investor so often fails at trading due to mismanaged expectations?
 Can you see why a course that claims to teach you to trade in 2 days isn’t worth the time?

 Can you afford to procrastinate?